amoutonbrady/website/README.md

 ```
 ├───assets
 ├───layouts
+├───pages
 └───posts
 ```

 -   `assets`: contains all the images (we don't care about CSS or JS)
 -   `layouts`: contains the layouts, see the different layouts below
+-   `pages`: each html file will represent a page (eg: blog.html will turn into /blog/index.html).
+The `posts` param will be auto-injected
 -   `posts`: contains your posts content.
 The title of the file will be the slug

 ## Layouts

-All layout file have to in the `layouts` folder.
+All layout file have to be in the `layouts` folder.

 Layouts are just [nunjucks](https://mozilla.github.io/) templates.